DanielMerchasin/AwesomeMusicPlayer/README.md

 * Shuffle and repeat functions.
 * Album cover art thumbnail.
 * Equalizer animation to demonstrate a playing track.
+* The service is stopped using the stop (square) button.

 ## Main elements used for the app:
 * Service, specifically Bound Service